yudiz-ritikapatel/CouponUsageReport/README.md

 </div><br/>

 You can easily view which users used which coupon codes here, and by using the Export button, you can download or export this data into an Excel file.

-**Note: Please remember to refresh statistics each time to ensure you have the most up-to-date data.**